-Since there are no anticipated vacancies on the Board for the remaining States' positions, or for the positions of the Northeast, Northwest, mid-Atlantic, and Southeast units, nominations will not be solicited from certified organizations or associations in those States or units.
+Since there are no anticipated vacancies on the Board for the remaining States' positions, or for the positions of the Northwest unit, nominations will not be solicited from certified organizations or associations in those States or units.

 Only those organizations or associations which meet the criteria for certification of eligibility promulgated at 7 CFR § 1260.530 are eligible for certification.
 Those criteria are:

 (1) Total paid membership must be comprised of at least a majority of cattle producers or represent at least a majority of cattle producers in a State or unit,

 (2) Membership must represent a substantial number of producers who produce a substantial number of cattle in such State or unit,Start Printed Page 3008

 (3) There must be a history of stability and permanency, and